holidayextras/holidayextras.github.com/_posts/2017-04-21-what-has-testing-taught-you.md

 When I asked some of the Software Testers I work with “What has testing taught them?"
 I got some interesting answers.
 Some have said that becoming a Software Tester hasn’t only influenced the way they work, but also the way they live.
 It’s in our nature already to be analytical but you find yourself looking into every little detail even outside of work.

 I notice so much more than I did before working in this role.
-The crooked picture frame on the wall, that person that opens their packet of crisps upside down, my microwave saying it’s 10:11 and my oven saying it’s 10:09, all these examples are things that I just can’t let go of, some might think this is sad, but it’s a habit you get used to.
+The crooked picture frame on the wall, that person who opens their packet of crisps upside down, my microwave saying it’s 10:11 and my oven saying it’s 10:09, all these examples are things that I just can’t let go of, some might think this is sad, but it’s a habit you get used to.

 One of our Testers, Andy said, “I can’t switch it off.
 I find that I dissect almost every site I visit and every object I use”.